jovotech/jovo-framework/jovo-platforms/jovo-platform-lindenbaum/README.md

 app.use(new Lindenbaum());
 ```

-Besides that, you have to add a NLU.
+Besides that, you have to add an NLU.
 Jovo provides integrations for a big variety of NLUs from Dialogflow to Rasa and more.

 The NLU has to be added as a plugin to the platform: